Transport

 Most buses do not have air conditioning and can be crowded during peak hours.
 Journeys take longer than driving due to frequent stops, but the bus is a genuinely authentic way to experience local life.

-The Metro Express is a modern light rail service connecting Port Louis in the north to Curepipe in the south via Rose Hill, Quatre Bornes, and several intermediate stops.
+The Metro Express is a modern light rail service connecting Port Louis to Curepipe via Rose Hill, Quatre Bornes, and several intermediate stops — 19 stations in total.

-Trains are clean, air-conditioned, and run frequently throughout the day.
+Trains are clean, air-conditioned, and run every 7–12 minutes during peak hours.
 Fares are MUR 50–80 per journey.
-It is the fastest way to travel the Port Louis–Curepipe corridor, completely avoiding road traffic.
+It is the fastest way to travel the Port Louis–Curepipe corridor, completely bypassing road traffic.

 Driving in Mauritius